SEC Football Power Rankings: Week 4

 9. South Carolina Gamecocks

-Say what you want about South Carolina's inconsistency in the beginning of the Will Muschamp era, but the coach knows how to motivate his team, and the Gamecocks have taken on the personality of their fiery coach.
+Say what you want about South Carolina's inconsistency in the beginning of the Will Muschamp era, but the coach knows how to motivate his team, and the Gamecocks have taken on the personality of their fiery leader.

 When something is said that they don't like, they get after it, as evidenced by Saturday's 37-14 win at Vanderbilt on the heels of some comments made by 'Dores coach Derek Mason that Carolina didn't care for.